elusivecodes/FyreCache/README.md

 ## Cachers

-You can load a specific encrypter by specifying the `className` option of the `$options` variable above.
+You can load a specific cacher by specifying the `className` option of the `$options` variable above.

 Custom cachers can be created by extending `\Fyre\Cache\Cacher`, ensuring all below methods are implemented.